muratk5n/thirdwave/en/README.md

 I see no reason for picking fights with fossil folk.
-As long as there is no fracking, (natgas) flaring to generate the stuff, and they are not preferred over the green option, fossil to H2 is fine, great even, it will generate plenty revenue for them as it does generate plenty of energy for the consumers.
+As long as there is no fracking, (natgas) flaring to generate the stuff, and they are not preferred over the green option, fossil-to-H2 is fine, great even, it will generate plenty revenue for them as it does generate plenty of energy for the consumers.